 - Log into your Google account and go to My Drive.

-- Make sure that the videos that you want to caption are shared with the setting Anyone with the link can view.
+- Make sure that the videos that you want to caption are shared with the audience that you want to be able to view the captioned video.
+The most common setting is Anyone with the link can view.
 There are several ways to set this in Google Drive, but one simple way is to select files (or a folder) and then click Get shareable link.
-You don't need to save this link; making the videos shareable gives access to CaptionSync and the CaptionSync Smart Player.

 - Right-click on the video, or videos, you wish add captions to, and scroll down to Open with -> CaptionSync.